mml-stellenbosch/mml-stellenbosch.github.io/README.md

 **26 April 2018**, 13:00-13:45 in K303 (Knowledge Centre, Engineering)

-We will have three talks from current masters students on current and past work:
+We will have talks from three masters students on current and past work:

 - Lydia De Lange - _Deep Learning for Food Security?
 Automatic Plant Disease Recognition_
 - Elan van Biljon - _Creating Intelligent Agents with Reinforcement Learning_